 As reported in the April 10, 2019 Report, the FERC dismissed, on April 10, 2019, RTO Insider's August 31 Complaint.
-The Complaint had requested that the FERC either (i) find that NEPOOL's press policy "unlawful, unjust and unreasonable, unduly discriminatory and contrary to the public interest, and direct NEPOOL to cease and desist" from implementing its policy; or (ii) "if the [FERC] finds that NEPOOL can sustain such a ban as a "private" entity, [] direct that NEPOOL's special powers, privileges and subsidies be terminated and that an open stakeholder process be used by [ISO-NE]" ("RTO Insider Complaint").
+6 The Complaint had requested that the FERC either (i) find that NEPOOL's press policy "unlawful, unjust and unreasonable, unduly discriminatory and contrary to the public interest, and direct NEPOOL to cease and desist" from implementing its policy; or (ii) "if the [FERC] finds that NEPOOL can sustain such a ban as a "private" entity, [] direct that NEPOOL's special powers, privileges and subsidies be terminated and that an open stakeholder process be used by [ISO-NE]" ("RTO Insider Complaint").
 In dismissing the RTO Insider Complaint, the FERC agreed with NEPOOL that the claims asserted by RTO Insider did not relate to matters over which the FERC has jurisdiction, finding that the "rules governing attendance at NEPOOL meetings do not directly affect the filings brought before the Commission in the way that membership rules that allow members to vote do ... the challenged NEPOOL policies here concern passive attendance at NEPOOL meetings by non-voting entities and dissemination of written accounts of NEPOOL deliberations.
 The contested attendance and reporting policies are too attenuated from NEPOOL's voting process to directly affect jurisdictional rates."
 On May 10, 2019, Public Citizen requested rehearing of the RTO Insider Complaint Order.
 On June 7, 2019, the FERC issued a tolling order affording it additional time to consider the request for rehearing, which remains pending.
 If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).

-Energy Security Improvements (Chapter 3) (EL18-182)
+• Energy Security Improvements (Chapter 3) (EL18-182)

 As previously reported, the July 2, 2018 Mystic Waiver Order7 (reported on in more detail in ER18-1509 in Section III below) in part instituted this Section 206 proceeding in light of the FERC's preliminarily finding that the ISO-NE Tariff may be unjust and unreasonable in that it fails to address specific regional fuel security concerns identified in the record in ER18-1509 that could result in reliability violations as soon as 2022.
 Accordingly, the Mystic Waiver Order directed ISO-NE, in part, to submit permanent Tariff revisions reflecting improvements to its market design to better address regional fuel security concerns (the "Chapter 3 Proposal").
 Following an ISO-NE request for an extension of time to file its Chapter 3 Proposal, the FERC issued a notice granting an extension of time, to and including October 15, 2019, a month earlier than requested, for the filing of that Proposal.
-As noted below, the deadline has now been further extended - to April 15, 2020.
+The deadline has since been further extended - to April 15, 2020.8 Markets Committee consideration of ISO-NE's Energy Security Improvements ("ESI") project is on-going.
+If you have any questions concerning this proceeding, please contact Dave Doot (860-275-0102; dtdoot@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).